uhlerlab/causaldag/README.md

 ### Documentation
 Documentation is available at https://causaldag.readthedocs.io/en/latest/index.html

+Examples for specific algorithms can be found at https://uhlerlab.github.io/causaldag/

 ### Simple Example
 Find the CPDAG (complete partially directed acyclic graph, AKA the *essential graph*) corresponding to a DAG: